Do you know about the most common triggers for empaths?

 Self-protection: First, take responsibility for your words and actions.
 You cannot say and do anything you want without consequences.

 That being said, you can work on your communication skills.
-You can try to elaborate for example.
+You can try to elaborate, for example.
 Or, keep your thoughts to yourself.
 Don’t overshare, or learn who to share with.
 You can learn to love yourself more, forgive your mistakes, and forgive others for misunderstanding you.
 As you build your confidence, maturity, and communication skills, you may care less about being misunderstood.
 You may also find it happens less often.

 10. Being judged

-Judgment is triggering because not only does the judger not understand, they have formed wrong conclusions about you or the situation.
+Judgment is painful because not only does the judger not understand, they have formed wrong conclusions about you or the situation.
 This feels unfair and often hopeless.
 It can cause shame, anger, and more.

 Protect yourself: Clear communication is always helpful.
 Advocate for yourself and speak your truth.
 Sometimes, a person has their mind made up, in which case it’s more difficult.
 Still, you can do your best to be clear about the truth.